 Renewal of a residence visa for Dubai

-Residence visas are generally valid for two years.
+Residence visas are valid for one, two or three years.
 There is a 30-day grace period once a residence visa expires; however, it is advisable to begin the renewal process in advance.
 The same documents need to be produced, and a new health check carried out.

 If leaving the UAE for six months or more, a Dubai residence visa becomes invalid, and the entire process has to be completed again.